i-love-flamingo/example-helloworld/Readme.md

 	helloController *interfaces.HelloController
 }

-// Inject method is called by Dingo and gets an initialized instance of the HelloController passed automatically func (r *routes) Inject(controller *interfaces.HelloController) *routes {
+// Inject dependencies - this is called by Dingo and gets an initializes instance of the HelloController passed automatically func (r *routes) Inject(controller *interfaces.HelloController) *routes {
 	r.helloController = controller